What Happens If the Insurance Company Underestimates the Cost to Repair My Car?

 Always hire a personal injury lawyer when faced with personal injury.
 Medical costs are challenging and become even more so when payment responsibility is tossed between your auto insurance and medical insurance companies.

 If a company provides a claim you feel is too low, it never hurts to simply ask why.
 Most insurance agencies faced with an appeal to their claim’s payout will immediately offer resistance.
 This does not mean you shouldn’t pursue your claim.

 Remember the cost of your preferred mechanics.
 There’s a chance that the insurance company won’t match their price, so it pays to get multiple quotes to provide solid evidence for the true cost of the repairs.
 If personal negotiation fails and the insurance company refuses to acknowledge the obvious value of your totaled car or repair costs, it’s time to get a lawyer.

-If you feel like you’ve been shortchanged by the at-fault provider in a car accident, give Houston car accident attorney Brian White a call.
+If you feel like you’ve been shortchanged by the at-fault provider in a car accident, contact our Houston law office at (713) 224-4878.
 He has years of experience as a personal injury lawyer.
 Consultation with Brian is free of charge, so contact him with any questions regarding underestimations of your claim.
 He can offer advice on what you are owed and how to best proceed.